fiatconnect/specification/fiatconnect-api.md

 ### 3.3.2.
 KYC Endpoints

 A CICO provider may wish to require different KYC types for a single user across separate transfers for various reasons.
-For exmaple, if a user initiates a transfer from the US, the provider may request a particular type of KYC for the transfer.
+For example, if a user initiates a transfer from the US, the provider may request a particular type of KYC for the transfer.
 Later on, if the user initiates a transfer from a different geo, the same provider may require a different type of KYC.
 The provider should store these KYC verifications to re-use later in case the user returns to a geo where they have already provided an appropriate KYC type.
 Negotiation of what KYC types are allowed for